So you’ve discovered that someone is infringing on your trademark. Now what do you do?

 Ownership of a trademark (whether or not it’s been registered with a trademark office such as the United States Patent and Trademark Office) gives the owner, in many cases, the right to prevent competitors from using an identical or confusingly similar mark.
 By “trademark” or “mark”, I’m referring to anything that identifies you as the source of your goods or services, such as a business name, brand name, logo, or tagline.

 Of course, every case is unique in the trademark world.
 So before you do anything, it’s important to evaluate whether or not there is a real infringement here.
 For example, if the marks are not identical, are they similar enough that there’s a likelihood of confusion?
 Meaning, how likely is it that someone who encounters the other party’s product or service will be led to believe that you’re the source?
-This is a question with a lot of layers, and working with an experienced trademark attorney will help sort it out.
+This is a question with a lot of layers, and working with an experienced transaction-based intellectual property attorney will help sort it out.

 There could be other issues to address as well, such as whether the possible infringer actually has superior legal rights because, for example, they were using the mark before you were.
 You want to be careful and do your due diligence before going after an infringer; you never know when an attack will backfire.